The Spirit of Rockline

 My Personal History with

 Hello, I'm Dr. Chuck.
 I am a microscopic footnote in the whole history of rock 'n' roll.
-However, before I can get into that, a little radio history is in order.
+So, how did that happen?
+Well, it's thanks to the radio shows Rockline and Modern Rock Live.
+How did I get involved with them, and how is my history intertwined with theirs?
+Before I get to that, a little radio history is in order...

 Rockline was a live, call-in radio show, where the audience could talk to rock artists over the telephone.
 It started in 1981, on Monday nights at 8:30pm Pacific (11:30pm Eastern), and ran for over 33 years.
 The guest list read like a book of "Who's Who in Rock 'n' Roll."
 There were legends like George Harrison, Pete Townshend, and Rush.
 Also, there were metal gods, like Ozzy Osbourne, Judas Priest, and Metallica.
 As the 1980s turned into the 1990s, newcomers were featured, like the Smashing Pumpkins, Soundgarden, and Foo Fighters.
 In 1999, the show split into two nights, Monday and Wednesday, with the Monday show featuring mostly newer artists for "active rock" radio, and the Wednesday show with "classic rock" artists.